worktheclock/nix.dev/source/tutorials/nix-language.md

 #### Multiple arguments

-Also known as “[curried] functions”.
+Also known as "[curried] functions".

 Nix functions take exactly one argument.
 Multiple arguments can be handled by nesting functions.

-Such a nested function can be used like a function that takes multiple arguments, but offers additional flexibility.
+Such a nested function can be used like a function that takes multiple arguments but offers additional flexibility.

 [curried]: https://en.m.wikipedia.org/wiki/Currying